MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/virus-information-alliance-criteria.md

 - Anti-malware testing organizations
 - Other organizations involved in the fight against cybercrime

 Members will receive information to facilitate effective malware detection, deterrence, and eradication.
-This information includes technical information on malware as well as metadata on malicious activity.
+This information includes technical information on malware and metadata on malicious activity.
 Information shared through VIA is governed by the VIA membership agreement and a Microsoft non-disclosure agreement, where applicable.

 VIA has an open enrollment for potential members.